 Continue stitching around the base of the tubular peyote and adding strands to the tassel until you have a total of eight tassel strands.

 Make sure the tassels are loose enough that the beads hang straight but tight enough that there is no extra thread showing.
 This is a delicate balance and will need adjusting each time you add another tassel strand.
-I find it helps to roll the beads between my fingers and gently align them.
+We find it helps to roll the beads between our fingers and gently align them.

 13 of 15